IlluminatePossibilities/TheGlobalVariables/README.md

 | [ADR 0003](ADR/ADR%200003-Process%20Modeling.md) | Process Modeling |
 | [ADR 0004](ADR/ADR%200004-Observability.md) | Observability |
 | [ADR 0005](ADR/ADR%200005-Amplify.md) | Amplify |

+### k.
+Risks and Mitigations

+1. Vendor Lock-in: leveraging AWS Amplify and Serverless introduces the risk of vendor lock-in.
+We believe the benefits outweight the risks, as both services significantly reduce the operation cost, and free the development team from setting up the infrastructure and the DevOps toolkit.
+  - To mitigate the risk of lock-in, we recommend coding the application using the vendor-agnostic blocks, and not using Amplify-specific modules.

+2. Third-Party Library Updates: Amplify and frontend libraries require frequent security updates to mitigate the exploitation of security vulnerabilities.
+  - To mitigate this risk, we recommend leveraging a DevSecOps pipeline, as well as enabling certain AWS security measures.

+3. Staff Training and Industry Knowledge
+  - Mitigations: creating a well-designed website/app is crucial to ensure users (including staff) can quickly learn how to use it.
+The Vendor shall provide a video demo on how to use the tool, in the case of major UI/workflow changes.

 ---